9 county veterans to be aboard HonorAir

 The veterans will be in the company of 131 veterans who will depart from McGhee-Tyson Airport at 8:30 a.m. with escorts, team leaders and support personnel.

-Among those veterans participating from Cumberland County are Kenneth Alley, Daniel Barnett, Robert Shepherd, Bruce Sapp, Clifford Stephens, Douglas Black, Edward Eischied, Gerald Godsey and Douglas Spangler.
+Among those veterans participating from Cumberland County are Kenneth Alley, Daniel Barnett, Robert Shepherd, Bruce Sapp, Clifford Stephens, Douglas Black, Edward Eischied and Gerald Godsey and Douglas Spangler.
+Spangler passed away days before the flight.

 After touring the memorials, the veterans will return to Crossville.